 Bats can be a little scary-looking, but the diverse flying mammals are broadly beneficial to the ecosystems where they — and we — live.
 Below are 13 facts about these underappreciated creatures.

-Bats account for about 20 percent of all mammal species
+1. Bats account for about 20% of all mammal species.

 With more than 1,200 species included in the order Chiroptera, bats represent one of the largest orders of mammals.
-They are surpassed only by the order Rodentia, which boasts a whopping 2,277 species — 40 percent of all mammalian species.
+They are surpassed only by the order Rodentia, which boasts a whopping 2,277 species — 40% of all mammalian species.

-Like birds, flight has allowed bats to travel and settle in all corners of the Earth, with the exception of the Arctic and Antarctic.
-Bats generally roost in caves, crevices, foliage and manmade structures like attics or under bridges.
+As with birds, flight has allowed bats to travel and settle in all corners of the Earth, with the exception of the Arctic and Antarctic.
+Bats generally roost in caves, crevices, foliage and man-made structures like attics or under bridges.

 At least 45 species of bats are present in the United States alone, with the most common species being the little brown bat, the big brown bat and the Mexican free-tailed bat.

 Although microbats are not blind, their true perceptive strength lies in their ability to use echolocation, also known as biosonar.